As a parent, feeling confident in the safety of your child or children at the school they attend is extremely important.

 family emergency plan, including reunification and communication options.

 Provide the school with information about any unique needs their children may have.
 This can be accomplished by filling out an

 emergency information form and working with school health staff to be sure there is an emergency plan on file for your child that includes information on health issues and what is needed during other school emergencies.

-back up/extra medication or other items to address the unique needs of your child so they have what they need if there is an emergency where they need to remain in the school building for a longer period of time.
+back up/extra medication or other items at your child's school in case there so your child is an emergency where they need to remain in the building for a longer period of time.

-- Provide the school and your child's teacher with up-to-date contact information for family or friends who can help out if you are unavailable.
+Provide the school and your child's teacher with up-to-date contact information for family or friends who can pick up and care for your child if you are unavailable.
 Be sure to update this information as needed throughout the school year.